 Again, a racialized dialect and this has a jingle chorus which goes something like jingle, jingle, clear the way, tis the merry, merry sleigh.
 Listen to my song as we play along.
 A lot of these sleighing songs are singing about sleighing, singing about singing about sleighing, and perhaps inviting people to sing along.

-Dr. Kyna Hamill: It shows up in a number of college parlor and parlor anthologies.
+Kyna: It shows up in a number of college parlor and parlor anthologies.
 These are anthologies that borrow from parlor music but also the minstrel tradition, just songs that have good tunes that glee clubs and all kinds of different people interested in piano music and parlor music would put together.
 It can be found in the 1880s in these kinds of anthologies.
-Until recently, I couldn't really find what happened to the song between the middle of the 19th century and these parlor anthologies.
+Until recently, I couldn't really find what happened to the song between the middle of the nineteenth century and these parlor anthologies.

 By the time it makes it to the anthologies in the 1880s, and especially at the turn of the century, when you have the Edison Quartet performing it and recording it for the first time, it's really starting to move slowly away from the minstrel tradition, as many of the songs did and slowly make its way into a much more tradition around the holidays.
 By the time we get to the 1920s it's pretty rooted, and you can see this individual cultural as well.
 It's rooted in the tradition of the Currier and Ives of the happy sleighing couples that are sleighing through the snow, and in a very romanticized way.

 I have a lot more research to do to really figure out at what point does it become the Christmas song that it does.
 I think that's really mid twentieth century, but there's a really interesting—It's interesting to trace the path how this music gets parities and transformed into this minstrel tradition, into a Christmas tradition.